n1khilmane/A-Pragmatic-Optimal-Approach-for-Detection-of-Cyber-Attacks-using-Genetic-Programming/README.md

 4. Replace the tournament losers with the new offspring.
 The winners of the tournament are unchanged.
 5. Repeat until a predefined termination criterion has been satisfied, or a fixed number of generations have been explored.
 6. The solution is the genetic program with the best fitness within all the generations.

+# Data Acquisition

+- Modern DDOS Dataset is used for implementation.
+- A novel Dataset which that contains modern kinds of DDoS attacks.
+- Generated using NS2 Network simulator.
+- The dataset had 2,160,668 number of instances.

+# Dataset Classes

+- Smurf : The target server receives huge number of ICMP echo requests packet.
+- UDP Flood: A massive amount of UDP traffic is sent to inundate the server.
+- SQL Injection DDOS: Sql sentences are used to flood the server.
+- HTTP Flood: attacker overwhelm the server using HTTP GET/POST methods.
+- Normal transaction data.